SVENGroup/openapi-to-pdf/docs/ProgrammaticUsage.md

 import { generateMarkdown, generatePdf, OpenAPIV3, Config} from '@svengroup/openapi-to-pdf';
 ```

-Both functions accept a schema object which must match the `OpenAPIV3.Document` interface.
+Both functions accept an object that must match the `OpenAPIV3.Document` interface.

-Both functions also accept a config object which must partially match the `Config` type.
+Both functions also optionally accept an object that partially matches the `Config` type.
 See [configuration](./Configuration.md) for more information about the options available.

 ## Generating a PDF file